 - How to treat it: Bronchodilators (drugs that help open airways), inhaled steroids, oxygen therapy, quitting smoking

 Gastroesophageal reflux disease (GERD).
 GERD occurs when stomach acid irritates your esophagus.
-It’s the second most common cause of chronic cough, accounting for 40 percent of cases.
+It’s the second most common cause of chronic cough, accounting for 40% of cases.

 - How does it sound?
 Dry, spasmodic cough; occurs most often when you lie down